24 Sep Milk Tart Macarons

 - Once all the circles are filled, bang the tray hard onto a countertop 3 or 4 times to knock the air bubbles out.

-- Dust the macarons with cinnamon.
+- Preheat the oven to 140°C (without the fan).
+Dust the macarons with cinnamon.
 Leave the trays to stand for 30 minutes so that the macarons can dry out.
 If you touch them gently with your finger, they should have formed a skin.

 - Meanwhile make the milk tart filling.
 Bring the milk, butter and cinnamon stick to the boil.